Scaffolds and Generalized Integral Galois Module Structure: -scaffolds

-\begin{remark} If we replace the element $\Psi_i$ in an $A$-scaffold by $\pi \Psi_i$, where $\pi$ is some uniformizing parameter of $K$, then we obtain a new scaffold in which the shift parameter $b_i$ is replaced by $b_i +p^i$.
+\begin{remark} If we replace the element $\Psi_i$ in an $A$-scaffold by $\pi \Psi_i$, where $\pi$ is some uniformizing parameter of $K$, then we obtain a new scaffold with the same precision $\tol$, but with the shift parameter $b_i$ replaced by $b_i +p^i$.
 Suppose that $L/K$ is a Galois extension with ramification breaks $b_1, \ldots, b_n$.
-If there exists a Galois scaffold on $L$ (whose shift parameters are, by definition, the $b_i$), we can adjust the $\Psi_i$ by powers of $\pi$ to obtain a $K[G]$-scaffold whose shift parameters are any integers $b'_i$ with $b'_i \equiv b_i \bmod p^i$; unless we have equality for all $i$, this new scaffold will not be a Galois scaffold.
-We do not know whether it is possible to have a $K[G]$-scaffold on a Galois extension $L/K$ with shift parameters $b'_1, \ldots, b_n'$ that do not satisfy the congruences $b'_i \equiv b_i \bmod p^i$.
-We do know from \cite{elder:sharp-crit}, however, that if $L/K$ is a $C_3\times C_3$-extension in characteristic $3$, and there exists a $K[G]$-scaffold on $L$ with tolerance $\tol \geq 1$ and some shift parameters $b_1'$, $b_2'$, then there will also exist a Galois scaffold on $L$ (with the ramification breaks $b_1$, $b_2$ as its shift parameters) of tolerance $\tol=\infty$. \end{remark}
+If there exists a Galois scaffold on $L$ (whose shift parameters are, by definition, the $b_i$), we can adjust the $\Psi_i$ by powers of $\pi$ to obtain a $K[G]$-scaffold whose shift parameters are any integers $b'_i$ with $b'_i \equiv b_i \pmod{p^i}$; this new scaffold will in general not be a Galois scaffold, since its shift parameters will not coincide with the ramification breaks.
+We do not know whether it is possible to have a $K[G]$-scaffold on a Galois extension $L/K$ with shift parameters $b'_1, \ldots, b_n'$ that do not satisfy the congruences $b'_i \equiv b_i \pmod{p^i}$.
+We do know from \cite{elder:sharp-crit}, however, that if $L/K$ is a $C_3\times C_3$-extension in characteristic $3$, and there exists a $K[G]$-scaffold on $L$ with precision $\tol \geq 1$ and some shift parameters $b_1'$, $b_2'$, then there will also exist a Galois scaffold on $L$ (with the ramification breaks $b_1$, $b_2$ as its shift parameters) of precision $\tol=\infty$. \end{remark}

+\begin{remark} In an earlier version of this paper, we called $\tol$ the ``tolerance'' of the scaffold, and this terminology is used by Koch in \cite{Koch-2}.
+We thank the referee for suggesting the more satisfactory word ``precision''. \end{remark}

 For each $s=\sum_{i=1}^n s_{(n-i)} p^{n-i} \in \Spn$, let $\Upsilon^{(s)}$ be the set of monomials in the (not necessarily commuting) elements $\Psi_ i$ such that, for each $1\leq i\leq n$, the exponents associated with $\Psi_i$ in the monomial sum to $s_{(n-i)}$.
 We write $\Psi^{(s)}$ for the distinguished element